Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Tip #3: Precision Matters

-While a vise might seem like a rough tool, when you add it to your bench you will need a secure and precise mount:
+While a vise might seem like a rough tool, when you add it to your bench, you will need a secure and precise mount:

-• Perfectly level with surface of bench
+• Perfectly level with the surface of the bench

-• Mounted with heavy duty screws or bolts to avoid shifting
+• Mounted with heavy-duty screws or bolts to avoid shifting

 • Use all mounting holes